 Changes to this agreement can be made if both parties agree in writing.

 The agreement may end early if laws or funding changes make it impossible to continue.

+Either party may terminate this Agreement, without cause, by providing no less than 30 days prior written notice, via certified mail, to the other party.

 6. Liability

-Each partner agrees to waive claims against the other partners for any liabilities that arise from this program.7.
-Contact Information
+Each party agrees to waive claims against the other party for any liabilities that arise from this program.
+However, Flourish or each Intern shall carry professional liability insurance for any acts or omissions of the interns during their participation in this program.

+7. No Boycott

+If this Agreement involves the acquisition or disposal of services, supplies, information technology, or construction and has a total potential value of $100,000 or more, and if Flourish is a company with ten (10) or more employees, then Flourish certifies that it, and any company affiliated with it, does not boycott Israel and will not boycott Israel during the term of this Agreement.
+In this paragraph, the terms “company” and “boycott Israel” shall have the meanings described in Section 34.600 of the Missouri Revised Statutes.

+78. Contact Information

 For any communications related to this agreement, partners will use the following contact details: